mosaicml/composer/docs/source/trainer/checkpointing.rst

 `checkpoints/ep3.pt` for third epoch's checkpoints, for example.
 The full URI in this case would be:
 `s3://my_bucket/checkpoints/ep3.pt`.

+*   ``save_num_checkpoints_to_keep``: Set this parameter to remove checkpoints from the local disk after they have been uploaded.
+For example, setting this parameter to 1 will only keep the latest checkpoint locally; setting it to 0 will remove each checkpoint after it has been uploaded.
+Checkpoints are never deleted from object stores.
+*   ``save_remote_file_name``: To customize how checkpoints are named in the cloud bucket, modify this parameter.
+By default, they will be named as ``'{run_name}/checkpoints/ep{epoch}-ba{batch}-rank{rank}'``.
+See the :class:`.CheckpointSaver` documentation for the available format variables.

 This is equivalent to creating a RemoteUploaderDownloader object and adding it to loggers.
 This a more involved operation, but is necessary for uploading checkpoints to other cloud object stores, like GCS.